Jessica Dee Humphreys

 ABOUT

-Her work (as author, co-author, and ghostwriter) has been published in best-selling books around the world, as well as appearing in the New York Times, Maclean's, Canada's History Magazine, the National Post, Reader's Digest, the Globe and Mail and the Toronto Star.
-She has a Master's Degree in English Literature from Queen's University.
+Her work has been published in more than six best-selling books around the world, as well as over 100 articles in periodicals including the New York Times, Maclean's, Magazine, Canada's History Magazine, the National Post, the Globe and Mail, and the Toronto Star.

 REVIEWS